ermanergoz/USurf-file-manager/README.md

 • Device-wide, keyword based file search.

-• Add support to copy – paste multiple files to multiple places multiple times.
+• Add support to copy–paste multiple files to multiple places multiple times.

 • Access to root files if the device is rooted.